ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-ttkatta/writing/proposals/show_proposal_one.md

 ## 🏁 One Sentence Pitch

-TODO: Provide a compelling sentence that summarizes and pitches your podcast episode.
 There are many pre-med specific majors including the common biology and chemistry, but what happens when we combine both of them.
 How much course work is there?
 Is it a lot of work?
 What do I need to know to succeed as a biochemistry major?

 ## 🔬 Show Details

-TODO: Provide all of the required details for your podcast episode.

-TODO: Make sure that your title follows the format `[Name of Guest] on [Name of Topic]`.

 - **Title**: Senior on Biochemistry?
 - **Host**: Me!